iAdeptive/nih-challenge/README.md

 # iAdeptive AI/ML Bias Detection and Mitigation Tool ReadMe

-## Installation instructions <br>
+## Implementation Instructions <br>

-The code is separated into four python files, divided into two scripting files:
+To run our code first of all notice how the code is separated into four python files, divided into two scripting files:
 - measure_disparity.py
 - mitigate_disparity.py